 - a) UK citizens employed in the Czech Republic before the end of the transitional period may continue to work without a work permit and they may also terminate and start another employment relationship with another employer without the need to obtain a work permit.
 UK citizens with residence status in the Czech Republic based on Article 13 of the WA may change their status; see Article 17 of the WA.
 A change from one category to another is to be considered a change of status: student, employee, self-employed person, economically inactive person.
-Nobody who acquired the rights from the WA and who changes his or her status from 1 January 2021 to an employee will not be obliged to have a work permit. - b) Family members of a UK citizen regardless of nationality may take up employment from 1 January 2021 by virtue of a right of residence acquired in accordance with a. a spouse, or a registered partner;
+Nobody who acquired the rights from the WA and who changes his or her status from 1 January 2021 to an employee will not be obliged to have a work permit. - b) Family members of a UK citizen regardless of nationality may take up employment from 1 January 2021 by virtue of a right of residence acquired in accordance with Article 13 of the WA.
+The definition of a family member of a British citizen is given in Article 9(1)(a) and Article 10(1)(e) to (f), paragraphs (2)-(4) of the WA.